ordinals/ord/docs/src/guides/api.md

 ### Description

 Returns details about a specific satoshi.
+Requires index with `--index-sats` flag.

 ### Example